KCarlile/guitar-diagrams-js/docs/api-docs.md

 #### canvasID (set)

 Exists as a property of the config property on the GuitarDiagrams object.
-Gets the ID attribute of the canvas HTML element.
+Sets the ID attribute of the canvas HTML element.

 - **Parameters**: {string} The ID attribute of the canvas HTML element.
 - **Return Value**: _None_